DataBiosphere/toil/docs/tutorial.rst

         print l #Prints a list of all binary strings of length 5

 The return value *l* of the workflow is a list of all binary strings of length 10, computed recursively.
-Although a toy example, it demonstrates how closely toil workflows can mimic typical programming patterns.
+Although a toy example, it demonstrates how closely Toil workflows can mimic typical programming patterns.

 Job.FileStore: Managing files within a workflow